-With classic wit, the Roman satirist Petronius, a member of Nero's prodigal court, dramatized the extravagant funerary customs of wealthy Romans in his Satyricon, a caricature of Roman high life in the first century CE.
-His protagonist, Trimalchio, was an Asiatic, self-made freedman and former slave of Maecenas, the eminent Augustan patron of the arts.
+With elegant wit, the Roman satirist Petronius, a member of Nero's prodigal court, dramatized the extravagant funerary customs of wealthy Romans in his Satyricon, a caricature of Roman high life in the first century CE.
+His protagonist Trimalchio was an Asiatic, self-made freedman and former slave of Maecenas, the eminent Augustan patron of the arts.
 Holding forth at one of his ostentatious banquets, Trimalchio's free-flowing table-talk turned to his will, and to the generous provisions he was making for his friends, retainers, and slaves.
 He then addressed his "dearest friend," the stonemason Habinnas:

 In early Rome, inhumation (the laying of the body in the ground or tomb) was a traditional form of burial that persisted even when other methods became fashionable.
-Cremation generally came into favor around the end of the fifth century BCE, but some old Roman families, such as the Cornelii Scipiones, perpetuated the earliest Roman funerary customs, especially during the third and second centuries BCE.
-Their apparent preference for inhumation is attested by the sarcophagi and the tuff slabs leaning against the walls of their family tomb (5).
-Sulla, the dictator, was the first of the Gens Cornelia to be cremated, in 78 BCE, perhaps because he feared posthumous retribution for having exhumed and scattered the mortal remains of his political rival, Marius (6).
+Cremation generally came into favor around the end of the fifth century BCE, but some old Roman families, such as the Cornelii Scipiones, perpetuated the earliest Roman funerary customs, especially during the third and second centuries BCE, as attested by the sarcophagi and the tuff slabs of this era leaning against the inner walls of their family tomb.[v]
+Sulla, the dictator, was the first of the Gens Cornelia to be cremated in 78 BCE, perhaps because he feared posthumous retribution for having exhumed and scattered the mortal remains of his political rival, Marius.[vi]
 Despite the general popularity of cremation that developed, a vestige of the tradition of interment might be seen, as recorded by Cicero, in the os resectum (keeping a finger of the deceased to be buried in the earth after cremation).

-A congenial burial situation was enjoyed by a group of freedment, whose chamber tomb (cella) lay along the route of the ancient via Caelimontana.
-Along with several cremation burials, the tomb housed the inhumed remains of a librarius (a transcriber of books), his wife, and his less official female companion, all of whom, apparently, were Late Republican former slaves who had earned or been given their freedom (8).
+A congenial burial situation was enjoyed by a group of freedmen, whose chamber tomb (cella) lay along the route of the ancient via Caelimontana.
+Along with cremation burials, the tomb housed the inhumed remains of a librarius (a transcriber of books), his wife, and his less official female companion, all of whom, apparently, were Late Republican former slaves who had earned or been given their freedom.[ix]

-Another "peculiarly Roman" form of collective interment, precursor to communal catacomb burials, was the columbarium, so-called because of its resemblance to a dovecote.
-Constructed above or below the ground, a columbarium's walls were honey-combed with small rectangular or apsed niches designed to hold clay or marble urns (ollae) containing the ashes of the deceased.
+Another "peculiarly Roman" and innovative form of collective interment, a precursor to the communal catacomb burials, was the columbarium, so-called because of its resemblance to a dovecote.
+Constructed above or below the ground, the structure's walls were honey-combed with small rectangular or apsidal niches designed to hold clay or marble urns (ollae) containing the ashes of the deceased.

-Individuals in Rome could purchase burial space in non-private columbaria from fraternal organizations or burial clubs which had bought the land communally, or from companies that had built columbaria for speculation.
-To encourage remembrance and visits to the deceased, columbaria were generally located near main highways: the via Appia, via Flaminia, and via Latina were lined with them.
+Another common practice was the purchase of burial space in non-private columbaria from fraternal organizations or burial clubs which had bought the land communally, or from companies that had built columbaria for speculation.
+To encourage remembrance and visits to the deceased, columbaria typically were located near main highways: the via Appia, via Flaminia, and via Latina were lined with them.
 Their advantageous locations made them desirable sites for this type of investment.

-According to David Noy, "the Christian catacombs were expected to provide (burial places) for the very poor," and he presumed that similar arrangements might have been made for the Jewish poor, although no documentation for such provision has been found (11).
-It is unlikely that separate burial areas existed for most of the Jews and early Christians before the catacombs were developed, and except for the more prosperous families or larger groups who could purchase their own hypogaea, they were probably buried among the general population.
-Yet, since according to imperial Roman decree, synagogues were allowed to raise and administer funds for the needs of their congregation, it was undoubtably seen by both groups to be a communal responsibility to assure proper burial for their members (12).
+According to David Noy, "the Christian catacombs were expected to provide (burial places) for the very poor," and he presumed that similar arrangements might have been made for the Jewish poor, although no documentation for such provision has been found.[xiv]
+It is unlikely that separate burial areas existed for most of the Jews and early Christians before the catacombs were developed, and except for the more prosperous families or larger groups who could purchase their own hypogaea, adherents to these religions were probably buried amongst the general population.
+Yet, since according to imperial Roman decree, synagogues were allowed to raise and administer funds for the needs of their congregation, it was undoubtedly seen by both groups to be a communal responsibility to assure proper burial for their members.[xv]

 The disturbance and desecration of graves and the appropriation of their furnishings were always major concerns in the ancient world.
 In a fifth-century BCE Phoenician inscription, Tibnat, King of Sidon, warns: